Slovak orthography

 The standard orthography of the Slovak language is immediately based on the standard developed by Ľudovít Štúr in 1844 and reformed by Martin Hattala in 1851 with the agreement of Štúr.
 The then-current (1840s) form of the central Slovak dialect was chosen as the standard.
-It uses the Latin script with small modifications that include the four diacritics (ˇ(mäkčeň), ´(acute accent), ¨(diaeresis/umlaut), ˆ(circumflex)) placed on certain letters.
 After Hattala's reform, the standardized orthography remained mostly unchanged.

 Alphabet

-The Slovak alphabet is an extension of the Latin alphabet used for writing the Slovak language.

-It has 46 letters which makes it the longest Slavic and European alphabet.
+The Slovak alphabet is an extension of the Latin alphabet with 46 letters including four diacritics (ˇ(mäkčeň), ´(acute accent), ¨(diaeresis/umlaut), which makes it the longest Slavic and European alphabet.

-The 46 letters of the Slovak alphabet are:

-Some of the vowels might affect the pronunciation of a few consonants, specifically the vowels E, I, and their long pronunciation counterparts.
-The letters E, É, I, and Í trigger the palatal realization of the preceding D, N, T (with few exceptions when the letters denote the ordinary alveolar consonants, which is their usual phonetic value), so that they are spelled without the háček in this position.